B-Heaven Rooftop Bar in Malaga

 Best for: Couples seeking a stylish afternoon, solo travellers wanting poolside relaxation, anyone arriving by train looking for a convenient first stop.

-If you're planning to stay at the Barceló Hotel, don't miss the B-Heaven rooftop pool for the full experience.
+Staying at Barceló Málaga?
+Head up to the B-Heaven rooftop pool for the full experience.

 Contact Information